 IMPACT ON FINANCIAL REPORTING EXPERTISE

 Training and education has been provided to all members of the finance team who are directly affected by the transition to IFRS.
 IFRS training to other financial staff will be done as deemed necessary.
-A review of the Audit Committee charter to reflect the requirements for IFRS financial expertise will be completed in the fourth quarter of fiscal 2011.

 GENERAL